 Viewers might be surprised to see Mary J Blige popping up in Netflix’s new sci-fi series The Umbrella Academy, but the legendary R&B star and Oscar-nominated actress says she’s been a fan of comic books since childhood – and she’s not stopping there.

-“I always wanted to play a Marvel character,” the actress, who stars as hired killer Cha-Cha in the 10-part superhero drama, tells RadioTimes.com.
+“I always wanted to play a Marvel character,” the actress, who stars as hired killer Cha-Cha in the The Umbrella Academy cast for 10-part superhero drama, tells RadioTimes.com.
 “I’m just waiting on Marvel to give me a call so I can be the next villain or whatever.
 I absolutely love it, since I was a kid.”

 Think of the possibilities!
 We reckon Blige could give Cate Blanchett’s brilliant Goddess of Death from Thor: Ragnarok a run for her money…

 - Netflix releases 2019: all the major upcoming TV shows revealed

 - All the Netflix original films coming this year

 In The Umbrella Academy – a drama set around a dysfunctional superhero family who must band together to prevent an impending apocalypse – we get to see Blige in a typically commanding role, as one half of a duo (alongside Mindhunter’s Cameron Britton) sent to take out time-travelling youngster Number 5 (Aidan Gallagher).

 It’s just one of several irons she has in the fire at the moment.
 The others include three (!) solo albums and a horror movie with Nat Wolff called Body Cam.

 - New on Netflix: the best movies and TV shows released every day